 - There Are No Local Teachers

-In the Buddha’s day, everything was taught by word of mouth, and his teachings were not written down for about 200 years after his death.
+In the Buddha’s day, everything was taught by word of mouth, and his teachings were not written down until centuries after his death.
 This meant that having a teacher was imperative because of both illiteracy and access to the teachings.
 But what if you don’t have access to a teacher in the traditional sense?
 What if there is nobody around or you don’t like the available teachers?
 The internet is here to help!
-Nowadays you can access the Dhammapada on eReaders, the internet, printed books, etc. Buddhanet features their impressive “Buddhist Studies” section at http://buddhanet.net/e-learning/index.htm.
-Schools and teachers can also be easily found on their websites or social media, such as Zen master Thich Nhat Hanh (Thầy) who has both his Plum Village website (http://www.plumvillage.org) and a new online monastery (http://pvom.org/).
+Nowadays you can access the Buddhist scriptures as eBooks, the internet, printed books, etc. Buddhanet features its impressive “Buddhist Studies” section at http://buddhanet.net/e-learning/index.htm.
+Schools and teachers can also be easily found on their websites or on social media, such as Zen master Thich Nhat Hanh (Thầy) who has both his Plum Village website (http://www.plumvillage.org) and a new online monastery (http://pvom.org/).
 This is all in stark contrast to the world before books, TV, and the internet.
-You absolutley had to go to a temple or have a teacher in order to even hear the teachings.
-Now, teachers can come to you in many forms such as books, videos, Skype sessions or Google+ hangouts, online discussion boards, and more.
-You can be taught, and also be challenged, without ever having to be “face to face” with a teacher.
+You absolutely had to go to a temple or have a teacher to even hear the teachings.
+Now, teachers can come to you in many forms such as books, videos, Skype/Zoom/FaceTime sessions, Facebook Groups, online discussion boards, and more.
+You can be taught, and be challenged, without ever having to be “face to face” with a teacher.

 Why you may NEED a teacher: